samirsahoo007/technologies/docker/README.md

+# What is Docker?

+Criteria	                                    Docker	                          Virtual Machines Use of OS	All containers share the host OS	Each VM runs on its own OS Startup time	Very fast	Slow
+Isolation	Process-level isolation	Full isolation Security	Low	High
+We can define Docker as a containerization platform that combines all our applications in a package so that we have all the dependencies to run our applications in any environment.
+This means, our application will run seamlessly on any environment, and this makes it easy for having a product-ready application.
+What Docker does is wrap the software needed in a file system that has everything for running the code, providing the runtime and all the necessary libraries and system tools.
+Containerization technology like Docker will share the same operating system kernel with the machine, and due to this it is extremely fast.
+This means that we have to run Docker only at the beginning and after that, since our OS is already running, we will have a smooth and seamless process.

 # How do you scale your Docker containers?

 Docker containers can be scaled to any level, starting from a few hundreds to even thousands or millions of containers.
 The only condition is that the containers need the memory and the OS all the time, and there should not be a constraint on these when the Docker is getting scaled.